Faculty Research Awards

 Eligibility

 Eligible Principal Investigators (PIs): Eligible PIs include all tenure-track faculty.
-Career research faculty with the classification of research associate, research professor, research scientist, research engineer, principal research scientist, or librarian are welcome to apply, given they have at least 0.75+ FTE appointments during the academic year of the research award.
+Career research faculty with the classification of research associate, research professor, research scientist, research engineer, principal research scientist, librarian, or professor of practice (with primary duties in research) are welcome to apply, given they have at least 0.50+ FTE appointments during the academic year of the research award.

 Ineligible PIs: